 - MOCA-Peds stands for “Maintenance of Certification Assessment for Pediatrics.”
-It is an option for the exam portion (part 3) of your MOC requirements, and is preferred by most pediatricians because MOCA-Peds is a straightforward process that easily integrates into day-to-day schedules.
+It is an option for the exam portion (part 3) of your MOC requirements, and is preferred by most pediatricians because MOCA-Peds is a straightforward exam that easily integrates into busy schedules.

 - Each quarter you will receive 20 timed, multiple-choice questions.
 You'll answer 80 questions per year for years one through four of the five-year MOC cycle (i.e., a total of 320 questions per certification period).

 - Make sure you take a second look at those questions you thought you knew, but didn't.
 It's likely that you'll see those questions again.

 - Your performance will be graded by the ABP using a standardized score scale ranging from one to 300, so 180 is the passing score for MOCA-Peds.
 You can drop your four lowest scores over the course of the five-year MOC cycle.

 Do you have a recertification cycle on the horizon?
 Not to worry.
 We’re here to make maintaining your certification just a little bit easier.